 Solicitor of the Supreme Court of England and Wales (non-practising)

-College of Law, United Kingdom, Solicitors' Final Examinations
+University of Law London, Solicitors' Final Examinations

 University College London, UK, B.Sc.